DavidJBarnes/wanly-gpu-registry/README.md

+[DEPRECATED] This functionality has been rolled directly into the wanly-api for simplicity.

 # wanly-gpu-registry

 Worker registration and health tracking service for the Wanly platform.
 Tracks GPU worker status via heartbeats and exposes a REST API.